Learning Disabilities

 1. Complete the initial meeting form here.

 3. Bring a copy of your documentation supporting your diagnosis to the Intake Appointment.
-If you do not have written documentation of your learning disorder, please have your medical professional complete the Documentation of Disability Form and return it to the University Accessibility Center in person or via fax (801-422-0174).
+If you do not have written documentation of your learning disorder, please have your medical professional complete the Documentation of Disability Form and return it to the Accessibility Center in person or via fax (801-422-0174).

 4. During your Initial Appointment your coordinator will review your information and determine what accommodations and/or required further evaluation is applicable.